bcgsc/btllib/README.md

 - Run `btllib/compile`
   * This will install btllib in the `btllib/install` directory.
 You can provide the `--prefix` parameter to change this.
   * The C++ compiler must be the same as the one used for compiling Python.
 E.g. if you installed Python using a package manager, you should use the C++ compiler from the same package manager.
 You can change the compiler by exporting the `CXX` environment variable to point to the compiler before running `btllib/compile`.
-  * You can optionally run `python3 -m pip install install/lib/btllib/python` afterwards to install the Python package.
-The Python wrappers are usable even without this step.
+  * You can optionally run `python3 -m pip install $PREFIX/lib/btllib/python` afterwards to install the Python package.
+The Python wrappers are usable even without this step. `$PREFIX` is the path where btllib is installed.

 Using the library
 ---